nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ## Introduction

-MoneyGoWhere is a financial planning application to help you manage your finances.
+MoneyGoWhere is a financial tracking application to help you manage your finances.

 Based on a Command Line Interface (CLI), you can add your `expenses`, `income` sources, spending `targets` and `recurring payments` to a trackable list that can be saved and accessed **anywhere, anytime**.